cocos/cocos-docs/en/getting-started/basics/editor-panels/preferences.md

 * **Preview Browser**: From the drop-down menu, select system default browser or click the **Browse** button to manually specify a path to the browser.

-* **Simulator Path**: Starting with version v1.1.0, cocos simulator used in the Cocos Creator is placed on the cocos2d-x engine path.
+* **Simulator Path**: Starting with v1.1.0, cocos simulator used in the Cocos Creator is placed on the cocos2d-x engine path.
 When using a customized version of the engine, you need to compile your own path simulator to the engine.
 Click **Open** button you can open the currently specified in the file system path of the simulator.
 Convenient debugging positioning.

 * **Simulator Device Orientation**: Specify the simulator runtime is a landscape or portrait.